Pivotal Cloud Foundry (PCF)

-As the IT industry evolved, cloud services emerged as an alternative to on-premise management of IT infrastructure with three business models dominating the industry: IaaS, PaaS, and SaaS.
+As the IT industry evolved, cloud services emerged as an alternative to on-premise management of IT infrastructure with three business models dominating the industry: IaaS, PaaS, and SaaSIaaS, PaaS, and SaaS.

 In the Software-as-a-Service (SaaS) model, organizations access an application through a web-based portal with all of the associated resources managed by a cloud service provider.
 The SaaS model is used to deliver a finished software product (such as Slack or Dropbox) to a user or subscriber.

 In the Infrastructure-as-a-Service (IaaS) model, organizations would manage their applications, data, runtime, middleware, and operating system and outsource the management networking, storage, servers and virtualization capabilities to a cloud services provider.
 This allowed organizations to focus on software development without the up-front cost of managing hardware.